 Y’all know I’m from Oklahoma, right?
-Ali texted me for bean salsa input the other day and I mentioned that she wasn’t far off from cowboy caviar, a bean salad recipe popular in the South.
+I grew up eating cowboy caviar, also called Texas caviar.
+It’s a classic bean salad recipe popular in the South.
 You can serve it as a side salad or as salsa.
 Either way, people go crazy for cowboy caviar at potlucks.

 Watch How to Make Cowboy Caviar